chargebyte/chargebyte-docs/docs/source/firmware.rst

   Latest firmware can be found here:
   `Charge Control C Download Section <https://chargebyte.com/controllers-and-modules/evse/charge-control-c#downloads>`_.
 - A note about configuration files:
-  When updating from chargebyte\'s proprietary charging stack to this EVerest-based charging stack, the configuration files are not preserved and you start with a basic, default EVerest configuration.
+  When updating from chargebyte's proprietary charging stack to this EVerest-based charging stack, the configuration files are not preserved and you start with a basic, default EVerest configuration.
-  When updating from an EVerest-based firmware to a newer EVerest-based one, some configuration files are preserved, see the latest Quick start guide for details.
-However, no automatic config file migrations/changes are applied, so this might break your setup - especially when EVerest modules have new/changed configurations/dependencies etc.
+  It is therefore inevitable that Everest must be reconfigured after starting the board.
-  In the worst case, this means that the EVerest stack does not start up correctly.
-Also note, that the return path from EVerest to chargebyte\'s proprietary charging stack (when doing a firmware update) is affected: since the EVerest configuration files differ significantly from chargebyte\'s proprietary ones, such an update process cannot keep any configuration and uses factory defaults.
+  In the worst case EVerest stack does not start up correctly.
+Also note, that the return path from EVerest to chargebyte's proprietary charging stack (when doing a firmware update) is affected: since the EVerest configuration files differ significantly from chargebyte's proprietary ones, such an update process cannot keep any configuration and uses factory defaults.
 Only some basic Linux configuration files (SSH keys, hostname and similar) are kept when switching between EVerest and proprietary stacks.
+- Befor updating to EVerest, please check if you are installing a developer image or a release image.
+For more information, see the section :ref:`release_vs_development_images`.
 - After the update has been completed, you can use the command :code:`"rauc status mark-active other && reboot"` to switch back to the chargebyte proprietary software.
-However, this only works as long as the partition with chargebyte\'s proprietary charging stack has not been overwritten with another firmware image.
+However, this only works as long as the partition with chargebyte's proprietary charging stack has not been overwritten with another firmware image.
 - Files that are stored under :code:`"/srv"` are retained during the update process.